systemmonkey42/hevc-conversion/README.md

 # Convert videos to h265 (HEVC)

-So this is a simple ruby script that will chuch through a directory converting all of the videos to be h.265 in place.
+So this is a simple ruby script that will chuch through a directory converting all of the videos to use h.265 or HEVC in place.
 This works by converting the video file to \*.tmp.mp4, and then moving it to its original file name with the mp4 extension.
 It will delete the old version of the file.

 ## Usage